- Understand RNA splicing and explain its role in regulating gene expression

 RNA splicing, the first stage of post-transcriptional regulation

 In eukaryotic cells, the RNA transcript often contains regions, called introns, that are removed prior to translation.
 The regions of RNA that code for protein are called exons (Figure 1).
 After an RNA molecule has been transcribed, but prior to its departure from the nucleus to be translated, the RNA is processed and the introns are removed by splicing.
+Splicing is done by spliceosomes, ribonucleoprotein complexes that can recognize the two ends of the intron, cut the transcript at those two points, and bring the exons together for ligation.

 Alternative RNA Splicing